Netherlands: Government and politics

-The Netherlands has been a constitutional monarchy since 1815, and due to the efforts of Johan Rudolph Thorbecke became a parliamentary democracy in 1848.
+The Netherlands has been a constitutional monarchy since 1815 and a parliamentary democracy since 1848.
 The Netherlands is described as a consociational state.
-Dutch politics and governance are characterised by an effort to achieve broad consensus on important issues, within both the political community and society as a whole.
-In 2017, The Economist ranked the Netherlands as the 11th most democratic country in the world.
+Dutch politics and governance are characterised by an effort to achieve broad consensus on important issues.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, the Netherlands performs in the high range on overall democratic measures, with particular strengths in political representation, including elected government and inclusive suffrage.
+Furthermore, the Netherlands was ranked as the 17th best electoral democracy in the world by V-Dem Democracy indices in 2023 and 9th most democratic country in the world by the Democracy Index (The Economist) in 2022.

 The monarch is the head of state, at present King Willem-Alexander of the Netherlands.
-Constitutionally, the position is equipped with limited powers.
-By law, the King has the right to be periodically briefed and consulted on government affairs.
-Depending on the personalities and relationships of the King and the ministers, the monarch might have influence beyond the power granted by the Constitution of the Netherlands.
+Constitutionally, the position is equipped with limited powers due to ministerial responsibility.

-The executive power is formed by the Council of Ministers, the deliberative organ of the Dutch cabinet.
+The executive power is formed by the government that includes the monarch and the Council of Ministers, the deliberative organ of the Dutch cabinet.
 The cabinet usually consists of 13 to 16 ministers and a varying number of state secretaries.
 One to three ministers are ministers without portfolio.
-The head of government is the Prime Minister of the Netherlands, who often is the leader of the largest party of the coalition.
+The council of ministers is presided over by the Prime Minister of the Netherlands, who often is the leader of the largest party of the coalition.
 The Prime Minister is a primus inter pares, with no explicit powers beyond those of the other ministers.
-Mark Rutte has been Prime Minister since October 2010; the Prime Minister had been the leader of the largest party of the governing coalition continuously since 1973.
+Dick Schoof has been prime minister since July 2024, succeeding the longest-serving prime minister Mark Rutte.

 The cabinet is responsible to the bicameral parliament, the States General, which also has legislative powers.
 The 150 members of the House of Representatives, the lower house, are elected in direct elections on the basis of party-list proportional representation.
-These are held every four years, or sooner in case the cabinet falls (for example: when one of the chambers carries a motion of no confidence, the cabinet offers its resignation to the monarch).
+These are held every four years, or sooner in case the cabinet falls.
 The provincial assemblies, the States Provincial, are directly elected every four years as well.
-The members of the provincial assemblies elect the 75 members of the Senate, the upper house, which has the power to reject laws, but not propose or amend them.
+The members of the provincial assemblies elect the 75 members of the Senate, the upper house, which has the power to reject laws, but not amend them.